PanoramasThings To Do

 The knowledgeable guides are local university students and they speak very good English.

-Other church towers which can be climbed in Amsterdam are Oude Kerk tower (also now under renovation) and Zuiderkerk tower.
+Other church towers which can be climbed in Amsterdam are Oude Kerk tower (also currently under renovation) and Zuiderkerk tower.

 Westerkerk Tower Essential Info